The homotopy lifting theorem for semiprojective C*-algebras: -Open and -Closed C*-Algebras

 In this section, all C*-algebras will be assumed {\em separable}.
 We will use $\cC$ to denote a category of separable C*-algebras and *-homomorphisms, e.g.\ the category of all separable C*-algebras and *-homomorphisms, the category of separable unital C*-algebras and unital *-homomorphisms, or the category of separable unital commutative C*-algebras and unital *-homomorphisms.

-If $A$ and $B$ are C*-algebras, denote by $\Hom(A,B)$ the set of *-homomorphisms from $A$ to $B$, endowed with the point-norm topology. $\Hom(A,B)$ is separable and metrizable (if $A$ and $B$ are separable).
+If $A$ and $B$ are C*-algebras, denote by $\Hom(A,B)$ the set of *-homomorphisms from $A$ to $B$, endowed with the point-norm topology. $\Hom(A,B)$ is separable and metrizable.
 If $A$ and $B$ are unital, let $\Hom_1(A,B)$ be the set of unital *-homomorphisms from $A$ to $B$. $\Hom_1(A,B)$ is a clopen subset of $\Hom(A,B)$ (since a projection close to the identity in a C*-algebra is equal to the identity).

 If $A=C(X)$ and $B=C(Y)$, then $\Hom_1(A,B)$ is naturally homeomorphic to $X^Y$, the set of continuous functions from $Y$ to $X$, endowed with the topology of uniform convergence (with respect to any fixed metric on $X$, or with respect to the unique uniform structure on $X$ compatible with its topology).